-What exactly does the word property mean in a will?
+What exactly do the words “property” and “estate” mean in a will?

-I wonder if the word property in a will refers to something different than the word estate.
+Does the word property in a will refer to something different than the word estate?
 My aunt's will talks about leaving property to some people, and leaving the residue of the estate to others.

-There is a significant difference between the meaning of the words property and estate in a will.
+When it comes to wills, there’s an important difference between the meaning of the words property and estate.

 The law considers a will-maker to have two types of property.
 There is real property, being land and any buildings on land.
 All other assets are a type of personal property.
 This includes money in the bank, investments, cars, household belongings, and so on.